 The ONS doesn't make sentimental choices.
 Premium lager at the pub was removed because it no longer captures enough of what people spend.
 AF beer was added because it does.

 The numbers back this up.
 Brits drank 200 million pints of low and no alcohol beer in 2025.
-That's up 20% on the year before, which was already up 20% on the year before that.
-The market has been growing at nearly 15% annually for five years, reaching £345 million in revenue.
+That's up close to 20% on the year before, with similar growth the year before that.
+The alcohol-free beer market has been growing at nearly 15% annually for five years, with the non-alcoholic beer UK production industry now worth an estimated £345 million.

 Stonegate Group, which runs thousands of pubs including Slug & Lettuce and Craft Union, reported a 32% jump in AF beer sales in the first quarter of 2025.
 Greene King saw AF sales rise 36% across its 1,600 managed pubs.
 These aren't niche health food shops.
 These are high street boozers.
 AF beer didn't sneak into the basket.
 It kicked the door down.